JustinTrvz/dews-datahub/README.md

 3. If you want to add a new satellite dataset click on `Add new entry` on the bottom of the screen. \
 <img src="documentation/images/webapp/satellite-data-create.png" alt="GUI" width="500"/>
    - Select a ZIP archive file, fill out the form, select the satellite type and click on save.
-   - ℹ️ **INFO:** The upload and calculation can take a few seconds.
+   - **INFO:** The upload and calculation can take a few seconds.
 Please be patient!
 1. If the backend calculated all the indexes you will see a new entry pop up.
 In case no entry is shown please press the `F5` key and/or click on the navigation item `Satellite Data` to refresh the page.